MicrosoftDocs/customer-insights/ci-docs/data/lead-profile-summary.md

 Adding insights to Dynamics 365 Sales helps sellers understand more about their lead to prioritize engagement and have more effective conversations at the right time.
 A seller typically spends a significant amount of time trying to track down information about a lead in disparate data sources, but Customer Insights – Data allows sellers to access this information in a single, unified space.

-The insight will appear on the Lead summary in Dynamics 365 Sales.
+The insight will appear on the [lead summary in Dynamics 365 Sales](/dynamics365/sales/use-sales-copilot#enrich-leads-with-related-information).

 ## Requirements